Namecheap: Set up G Suite MX records

 If you see a MX records setup validation in progress message in the Domains page for more than a few hours, check your that the MX record values and priority have been correctly entered in your domain host.

-You can also contact Google for Work Support to help guide you to change your MX records for Gmail.
+You can also contact Google Cloud Support to help guide you to change your MX records for Gmail.